Kyoto, Japan is home to an astounding 2,000 Japanese temples and shrines. Yes, two-thousand.

 To prepare for your trip to Japan, use our interactive Kyoto Map of Temples on Google.

-Map Key: Orange markers indicate our Top 10 Kyoto Temples; purple markers indicate other temples to visit in Kyoto, Japan.
-Click on any of the markers for more information, including address and links to more info.
-You can see the complete Kyoto Temple List by clicking on the box with the arrow in the top left corner of the map.
+Map Key: Orange markers indicate our Top 10 Kyoto Temples; purple markers are other temples to visit in Kyoto.
+Click on any of the markers for more information, including opening hours and prices.

 Looking to experience more of Kyoto?
 We’ve got you covered with our complete Kyoto Itinerary!